Improvements to LABC Warranty site scoring framework

 • Site-level scores on Key Stages, created by averaging the scores of individual plots and blocks.

-These powerful reports let you take an in-depth, granular, and transparent look at performance and quality on your sites.
+These new reporting tools let you take an in-depth, granular, and transparent look at performance and quality on your sites.

 Clear scoring at Key Stages

-To make performance data more transparent and easier to interpret, house builders will now see scoring aligned to four stages of construction (dependent on risk) or five if you are building apartments:
+To make performance data more transparent and easier to interpret, house builders will now see scoring aligned to four stages of construction, or five if you are building apartments:

 • Foundations – Every plot or block on a site will be individually inspected at foundation stage.

-• Superstructure – The first plot to reach end of the Superstructure stage will be inspected and scored.
+• Superstructure – All plots will be inspected at the Superstructure stage, but not all plots will be inspected at the end of the stage.
+The first plot to reach end of the Superstructure stage will be inspected and scored.
 This plot will be used as a benchmark for quality for all other plots for scoring consistency and transparency.
-The remaining plots will be scored as the stage progresses.
+The remaining plots will be inspected as they are observed, and may earn a score even if they are not at the end of stage.

-• Pre Plaster – As above, a plot or block reaching Pre-Plaster stage will be inspected as a benchmark for all other plots in progress.
+• Pre-Plaster – As above, the first plot or block reaching Pre-Plaster stage will be inspected as a benchmark for all other plots, and others may be scored before the end of the stage.

-• Pre Handover – Every plot or block will be individually inspected.
+• Pre Handover – Every plot, or plot in a block, will be individually inspected and scored when complete.

 This reflects natural build milestones without limiting the breadth of our inspection process.

-• Subsequent scores offer insight into progress and improvements but do not replace the compliance score.
+• Multiple inspections of a plot or block may be performed to offer insight into progress and improvements but do not impact the recorded compliance score.

 Enhanced reporting through the Extranet